 . . . .

-Environmental Monitor means the semi-monthly publication of proposed actions and projects which require MEPA filings with the Secretary pursuant to M.G.L. c.
-30, §§ 61 through 62H.
+Environmental Monitor means the semi-monthly publication of proposed actions and projects which require MEPA filings with the Secretary pursuant to MEPA.

 . . . .

 Marine Industrial Park means a multi-use complex on tidelands within a DPA, at which:

 the predominant use is for water-dependent industrial purposes; in general, at least two thirds of the park site landward of any project shoreline must be used exclusively for such purposes;